xbeat/Machine-Learning/README.md

 Introduction to AI-Powered Academic Research Assistance

 With the vast amount of research literature available, finding relevant and high-quality academic papers can be a daunting task.
 AI-powered research assistance tools can help streamline this process by leveraging natural language processing and machine learning techniques to analyze and retrieve relevant articles from large databases like arXiv.

+## Mastering the Machine Learning FTI Pipeline in Python

+FTI Pipeline Overview

+The Feature, Training, and Inference (FTI) Pipeline forms the backbone of robust machine learning systems.
+This pipeline encompasses the entire process from data preparation to model deployment, ensuring efficient and effective machine learning workflows.
+Let's explore each component and their interconnections through practical examples and code snippets.

 ## Convolutional Neural Networks on Manifolds with Python